 Another way is to bring a third piece to the set and make overlaps.
 We love this set, it makes us feel a little rebellious!

-Embroider the piece or apply purchased embroidery
+Embroider the garment or apply purchased embroidery

-Use accessories that enhance the set
+Use accessories that value the set

-Changing buttons can make all the difference
+Changing the buttons can make all the difference.

 If the garment has buttons that, as a rule, are cheap in this type of clothing, there is always the possibility of exchanging them for more expensive ones and according to the trend of the moment.

-Article originally published January 2019.
-Updated September 2022.
+Article originally published in January 2019.
+Updated in September 2022.